Blog/8 min read/Updated 2026-05-14

 Can FlowCore help with RO pump cavitation in Karnataka?

-Short Answer: RO Pump Cavitation Causes
+Short answer: RO Pump Cavitation Causes

-For Industrial RO Pumps in Karnataka industrial and commercial systems, FlowCore treats this as a duty-point decision rather than a catalogue shortcut.
-That approach helps buyers avoid oversizing, low pressure, cavitation, seal failure, and avoidable downtime.
+For Industrial RO Pumps in Karnataka industrial and commercial systems, this is a duty-point decision before it is a catalogue decision.
+Getting the duty wrong at selection leads to oversizing, low pressure, cavitation, early seal failure, or avoidable downtime — all patterns that show up consistently on Karnataka sites.

 What the review found

 A pump does not operate in isolation.
-Pipe friction, static height, suction condition, valves, tank level, operating hours, and control settings all shift the effective duty.
-The same model can perform correctly in one plant room and fail early in another if the system curve is different.
+Pipe friction, static height, suction head, valve losses, tank level variation, operating hours, and control set points all shift the effective duty.
+The same model can run reliably in one plant room and fail within a year in another if the system conditions are different.

-• TDS and brackish water duty should be confirmed before final procurement.
+• TDS and brackish water duty — confirm before procurement, not after.

-• Anti-scalant and CIP chemical exposure should be confirmed before final procurement.
+• Anti-scalant and CIP chemical exposure — confirm before procurement, not after.

-• High current can indicate overload, jammed impeller, voltage issues, or operation away from the curve.
+• High current: check for overload, jammed impeller, voltage imbalance, and operation outside the curve.

-Karnataka project context
+Karnataka site context

-Bangalore buyers often need fast quote turnaround and MEP coordination.
-Mysore and Mangalore projects may need stronger logistics and coastal material planning.
-Tumkur and Hubli facilities often prioritise uptime and spare availability over metro-speed response.
+Bangalore projects need fast quote response and MEP coordination.
+Mysore and Mangalore projects require stronger logistics planning and, for coastal sites, SS316 or equivalent material specification from the start.
+Tumkur and Hubli facilities focus on uptime and planned spares availability — the service plan matters as much as the product selection.

 What to include in your enquiry